Reading

 As well as their phonetically matched reading book, children select a book from their classroom reading area to share and enjoy with a grown-up.
 We depend on parents to support children with their home reading and make daily reading with their child feel like a treat.
 The more enjoyable the experience, the more children want to read.

-From Year 2 to Year 6 whole class guided reading takes place.
+In every class, the children enjoy whole class reading sessions where all pupils share the same book and have access to a copy of the book for them to enjoy with a partner.
 Pupils are introduced to reading at length a wide range of authors and different genres, we ensure that each year group has the opportunity to read fiction, non-fiction and poetry throughout the year.
 There is an increasing focus on the young reader's ability to interpret what is happening in the text through discussion and follow-on tasks.
 Pupils develop the ability to express their opinions and find evidence for their viewpoint in the text.
-Both fiction and non-fiction books and texts are a focus for study.
+Comprehension skills are taught using a system called VIPERS.
+This is a series of question types that focus on different aspects of comprehension.

 Inviting and engaging book areas can be found in every classroom.
 Children are free to select from from a range of books and teachers are on hand to offer recommendations.
+As well as classroom book areas, children can access our library which is made up of fiction, poetry and non-fiction books.